Fast, effortless and 100% online.

 |Cars and vans first 10,000 miles||45p per mile|

 |Cars and vans after 10,000 miles||25p per mile|

 |Bicycles||20p per mile|

-To use our calculator, just let us know your vehicle and the miles you’ve travelled in it for work.
-If you use multiple vehicles, calculate them individually and then add them together.
-We’ll let you know what you can claim for each.
+To use our calculator, just input the type of vehicle and the business miles you’ve travelled in it for work.
+Don’t worry if you use multiple vehicles.
+Calculate them individually and then add them together – we’ll let you know what you can claim for each.

-There are a few questions that you should ask yourself to work out whether you can or should claim the mileage allowance.
+There are a few questions that you should ask yourself to work out whether you can or should claim the HMRC Mileage Allowance.
 We say should because if you, for instance, bought the car you’re using specifically to use for work, you can’t claim the cost of the vehicle using this allowance.
-It’s more cost-effective for you to claim what’s known as capital allowances instead.
+It’s more cost-effective for you to claim what’s known as Capital Allowances instead.

 Sign up for important updates, deadline reminders and basic tax hacks sent straight to your inbox.